-The Council will continue to follow best practice principles and submit the draft accounts to the Audit Committee to allow Members the opportunity to review them before they are asked to formally approve the Statement of Accounts.
-The review of the accounts is planned for the Audit Committee on 29 June 2021.
+The Council continued to follow best practice principles and submitted the draft accounts to the Audit Committee to allow Members the opportunity to review them before they are asked to formally approve the Statement of Accounts.
+The review of the draft accounts took place at the Audit Committee meeting on 29 June 2021.